aida-dataset-register/aida-dataset-register.github.io/sharing/policy/index.md

 ## Personal data and legal basis

 AIDA engages in research and innovation using data mainly from medical imaging, and thus has an obligation under the general data protection regulation (GDPR) to adequately safeguard the privacy of the individuals concerned.
 For this reason -and to protect against for example mistakes in large scale anonymization- AIDA engages in data sharing for research only when it is ethically approved, and when a contractual agreement is in place that includes non-disclosure of data, such as AIDA partner contracts.
 More details including the [AIDA definition of anonymous data](https://docs.google.com/document/d/1TvjTeoUiqaafnBQGaJDjHcFCUBfhiKmUTWJG_bkGIWs/edit#heading=h.i639kmr8va6o) can be found in the [AIDA GDPR policy 1.0](https://docs.google.com/document/d/1TvjTeoUiqaafnBQGaJDjHcFCUBfhiKmUTWJG_bkGIWs/edit).

-AIDA can presently only host anonymous data due to terms in the data processing agreement for the present AIDA platform.
-At the time of writing AIDA is reworking its platform to be sufficiently secure also for sensitive personal data, at which point AIDA will be able to support further modes of data sharing.
+For research activities where it is not possible to use anonymous data, AIDA also provides secure services for processing sensitive personal data, as specified in data processing agreements.

 ## Roles